liya-8/Reqres_API_Automation/README.md

 ## Notes
 - The Reqres API does not persist users created with POST.
 Only static users (like ID 2) can be fetched with GET.
-- The PUT request returns a mock response and does not update real data.

 ## File Structure
 - `tests/API_testing.spec.js` - Contains all API test cases.